In California, as in most other states, passing property from a deceased’s small estate to beneficiaries requires special procedures.

-Small estate probate proceedings can save time and effort by simplifying the necessary steps one must take settle a deceased’s estate.
-A california small estate probate affidavit can transfer personal property in an estate with real and personal property worth less than $150,000 without the necessity of formal probate proceedings, and thereby avoid court altogether.
+Small estate probate proceedings can save time and effort by simplifying the steps necessary for settlement.
+More specifically, a California small estate probate affidavit can transfer personal property in an estate with real and personal property worth less than $166,250 without formal probate proceedings, thereby avoiding court altogether.

 - Property where the deceased only had a life interest that was terminated by death;

-- Real property found outside California;
+- Real estate located outside California;

 - Property that can pass to the deceased’s spouse by law; and